By: Gene Walden, Senior Finance Editor January 04, 2016

 The Best Days

 Stepping out of the market for even a short period of time can have a lasting impact.
 Take, for example, the recent 20-year period from 1996-2015.
 As the chart shows below, based on the S&P 500 Index, even if you missed only the 10 best days, your portfolio would be lagging by 50% when compared to buying and holding.
 That’s 10 days out of a period of 7,300 days.
-If you missed the best 30 days in this period, your returns would be 80% lower than if you’d simply remained invested.
+If you missed the best 30 days in this period, your returns would be 80% lower than if you’d simply remained invested in holdings of the S&P 500.
 Keep in mind that this timeframe also contained two significant market downturns that impacted returns—the dotcom collapse of 2000 and the financial crisis of 2008.

 Dollar Cost Averaging

 If you’re investing in mutual funds for the long-haul, there’s an easy technique you can use to help put your money to work at regular intervals.
 It’s called dollar cost averaging1.
 You simply purchase the same dollar amount ($100 in the example below) in your mutual fund account every month or quarter.
 Sometimes the cost of the shares will be higher or lower, but over time, you will have an average purchase price, reducing the risk that you invested a large amount all at once at the wrong time.

 Reinvesting Dividends and Capital Gains

 If you stay invested throughout various market conditions and you own mutual funds which periodically pay dividends and capital gains, you’ll generally keep receiving these payments as you remain invested.
 If you set up your account so these payments automatically reinvest, you’ll purchase additional mutual fund shares and build your holdings without having to add more cash to your account.
 Like dollar cost averaging, reinvesting dividends and capital gains can occur automatically at regular intervals depending on the fund you are invested in.